cronvel/terminal-kit/documentation.md

 	  (if no completion can be done, it should return the input string, if multiple candidate are possible, it should return an array of string)
-	* autoCompleteMenu `boolean` or `Object` of options, used in conjunction with the 'autoComplete' options, if *truthy* any auto-complete attempt that has many completion candidates will display a menu to choose between each possibilities.
-	  If an object is given, it will contain options for the .singleLineMenu() that is used for the completion (notice: some options are overwritten: 'y' and 'exitOnUnexpectedKey')
+	* autoCompleteMenu `boolean` or `Object` of options, used in conjunction with the 'autoComplete' options, if *truthy* any auto-complete attempt having many completion candidates will display a menu to let the user choose between each possibilities.
+If an object is given, it should contain options for the .singleLineMenu() that is used for the completion (notice: some options are overwritten: 'y' and 'exitOnUnexpectedKey')
 * callback( error , input )
 	* error `mixed` truthy if an underlying error occurs
 	* input `string` the user input